ampproject/amphtml/spec/amp-var-substitutions.md

 #### Total Time

-Provides the total time from the time page was loaded to the time a ping was sent out.
-The value is calculated from the time document became interactive.
+Provides the total time from the time page has become visible to the time a ping was sent out.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${totalTime}`